 As I began to work more with tape extension brands, I soon found out I had actually started out with the BEST brand available at the time: Hotheads.
 They had the best tape tabs and the best adhesive in the market.
 (Hotheads rebranded their hair extensions as Hairtalk USA in 2014.)

 Soon a flood of competitors arose.
 I have tried them all.
 But when I remove these other brand adhesives there is so much residue on the hair that as you comb the extension out of the hair you risk dragging that adhesive down the shaft, which makes it a sticky mess.
+Please know this if you remove your own extensions.

 Why not clarify you say?
 Well, I have tried just about every clarifying shampoo on the market, and washed a few clients hair way past the squeaky-clean stage, and the adhesives are still in there to some degree.
 Not to mention a few hours later both my schedule and my client’s have passed into the stress zone.